Manchester United striker Ighalo issues coronavirus plea | Goal.com

 Manchester United striker Ighalo issues coronavirus plea

-Manchester United striker Odion Ighalo has taken to Instagram to utter his first, but few words on the coronavirus that currently has the world on standstill.
+Manchester United striker Odion Ighalo has taken to Instagram to utter his first words on the coronavirus that currently has the world on standstill.

 The Nigerian was subjected to confinement from United's training ground upon his arrival on loan from Chinese club Shanghai Shenhua.